scotteratigan/electron-dr/README.md

 Do not try to run this in Windows Linux Subsystem, it will not work.
 Mac/Windows/Linux should be fine though.

 - Login:
-  -Add account with username, password.
+  - Add account with username, password.
 If valid, automatically downloads characters for all instances.
-  -With saved account, user can connect through the account modal using drop-downs to select account, instance, character -after auth info is saved, user can connect with #connect drf charname
+  - With saved account, user can connect through the account modal using drop-downs to select account, instance, character
+  - With saved account, ser can connect with #connect drf charname

 ## Todos

 - Fix connect when already connected (Connection lost?: Error: connect EISCONN 199.188.208.5:11024 - Local (10.0.0.210:63382))
+- Allow #connect charname and search stored json for that character

 - Make sidebars resizable
 - Make sidebar elements collapsable